 A number of educational establishments in the city offer refresher courses to help those who wish to consolidate and further their understanding of new economic concepts.
 A number of corporate companies also offer such opportunities to up-skill their staff members resulting in multiple possibilities for aspiring and experienced economists to develop their knowledge within the field.

-Chicago isn’t the only city which offers such services.
+Chicago isn't the only city that offers such services.
 Los Angeles and New York, for example, are also home to well-respected higher educational establishments, resulting in high demand for extracurricular learning in the field of Economics.